 Creating beautiful spaces for people means connecting them to light and air and materials made of wood, earth and stone.
 It assumes a respect for the beauty of the natural environment.
 The perfect building, in GBD terms, is one that produces more energy than it consumes, and consumes more waste than it produces.
 GBD was an early adopter of green building rating systems such as LEED, and continues to be one of the nation’s leaders in sustainable planning, design and development.

-GBD was established in 1969 in Portland, Oregon, as a practice that would excel in three areas: GBD would do a better job of understanding the people they were working with and what their business objectives were, so they would meet and occasionally exceed those objectives; GBD would work harder to consider how each space or building would be used and enjoyed, so they would actually be used and enjoyed; and GBD would be aware, from the very beginning, that a legacy was inevitable.
-That every decision and interaction would have an impact in some way: the kinds of buildings they built, how they built them, and the way they interacted with each other, their clients and the community.
-Many of those early GBD clients continue to be some of the firm’s most active clients today, as they themselves have prospered and expanded.
+Established in 1969 in Portland, Oregon, GBD’s mission remains: to have a better understanding of our clients’ business objectives, so we meet and exceed those objectives; to work harder to consider how each space or building will be used and enjoyed, so they’re actually used and enjoyed; and to always be aware that a legacy is inevitable.
+That every decision and interaction will have an impact: the kinds of buildings we build, how we build them, and the way we interact with each other, our clients and the community.
+Many of our early GBD clients continue to be some of the firm’s most active clients today, as they themselves have prospered and expanded.

 The GBD culture is warm, open, collegial, highly professional and yet uncharacteristically down to earth.
 There is a strong work ethic.
 There is an obvious passion and love for what we do, a deep belief in how we’re doing it, and a respect for who we’re doing it with.
 The “it” is building beautiful, responsible spaces that move and elevate people.
 Because, in the final analysis, these are not “GBD buildings.”
 These are human buildings.